Single Card Enrollment — API Reference

 3. Depending on issuer response a (3DS) challenge is required

-1. If the fingerprint is determined low risk, this skip is stepped.
+1. If the fingerprint is determined to be low risk, the challenge step is skipped.
 (Risk Assessment factors here)

 2. If the fingerprint is approved but higher risk, the challenge is initiated